MBuffenoir/21docker/readme.md

 Setup 21 on the host (In particular this will connect your host to the 21 private network and create proper configuration file in a .two1 folder.
 We can then mount this folder in our app using docker.):

     21 login

+Be sure to update your manifest file your 21co ip address

 Build, then run the web server with: